 Prerequisite: Completion of sophomore English requirement.
 A study of developments in British and American poetry from about 1870 to the present.
 Emphasizes such poets as Hopkins, Eliot, Yeats, Pound, Frost, Stevens, Roethke, and Rich.
 Three hours of lecture.
-3 cr.
+ENGL 470: The Romantic Movement in American Literature 3 cr.